HuyaneMatsu/hata/docs/topics/wip_acpo.md

-# Introduction / Command permissions
+# Introduction

-Command permissions are confusing, but what if you could test whether you set them correctly?
+Application command permissions are confusing, but what if you could test whether you set them correctly?
 Sounds scary?
 It is!

 Hata allows you to assert missmatch by dropping a warning (or more!) on startup.